Jakobovski/AP-Fly/README.md

 ## Installation
-1. Using bower:  `bower install ap-fly`
+1. Using bower:  `bower install apfly`
-2. Include `ap-fly.min.js` into your application's HTML.
+2. Include `apfly.min.js` into your application's HTML.
 3. Add `apfly` as a dependency in your Angular application.

-## Differences between AP-Fly and Restangular
+## Differences between Apfly and Restangular
-*AP-Fly was inspired by the awesome [Restangular](https://github.com/mgonto/restangular).
-AP-Fly has some significant differences which are intended to make working with a RESTful API even easier.*
+*Apfly was inspired by the awesome [Restangular](https://github.com/mgonto/restangular).
+Apfly has some significant differences which are intended to make working with a RESTful API even easier.*

 * You must define all your resources before using them, [this provides many benefits]().
-* Child and related resource are auto-magically instantiated as AP-Fly objects allowing you to use all the AP-Fly methods on them.
+* Child and related resource are auto-magically instantiated as Apfly objects allowing you to use all the Apfly methods on them.
 * Simpler and cleaner methods.
-* AP-fly is intended to allow simpler customization on a per resource basis.
+* Apfly is intended to allow simpler customization on a per resource basis.
 Its easy to define custom methods, transformers and resource relationships on a per resource basis.
-* AP-fly methods and properties are placed on the `prototype` of the resource, leaving your resource clean and easier to integrate with 3rd party tools.
+* Apfly methods and properties are placed on the `prototype` of the resource, leaving your resource clean and easier to integrate with 3rd party tools.